-- People with diabetes should never fast before the 9Health Fair because their blood sugar level may get dangerously low.
+- People with diabetes should never fast because their blood sugar level may get dangerously low.

 - If you are unable to fast for 12 hours, your glucose, cholesterol, and triglycerides may be slightly elevated.
 None of the other results will be affected.